On the stability of utilitarian aggregation: Approximate utilitarian aggregation

 \subsection{Approximate aggregation with nonnegative weights}

-We first consider a form of approximate utilitarian aggregation based on a modified Semistrong Pareto condition.\footnote{For terminology regarding the Pareto axioms, see \cite{weymark1991,weymark1994}.} In its original version this condition states that if $x$ and $y$ are alternatives in $X$ such that $x$ is an optimal choice from $\{x,y\}$ for each individual, then $x$ is also an optimal choice for the DM from that two-element set.
-In contrast, our version of the Semistrong Pareto condition replaces the optimality of $x$ in the set $\{x,y\}$ with $\epsilon$-optimality on the part of the DM.
-Using preferences to express this idea requires fixing two strictly ranked alternatives to express $\epsilon$-optimality.
-For a fixed pair of alternatives with $\xh\succ_{0}\xl$, and $\epsilon\geq 0$, the near optimality of $x$ against $y$ means that
+We begin by considering a form of approximate utilitarian aggregation based on a modified Semistrong Pareto condition.\footnote{For terminology regarding the Pareto axioms, see \cite{weymark1991,weymark1994}.} In its original version, this condition states that if $x$ and $y$ are alternatives in $X$ such that $x$ is an optimal choice from $\{x,y\}$ for every individual, then $x$ is also an optimal choice for the DM from that two-element set.
+In contrast, we relax the constraints imposed by the Semistrong Pareto condition, requiring only that the DM's choices be $\epsilon$-optimal when the individual utilities provide a unanimous ranking (see Definition \ref{definition: epsilon Semistrong} below).

+The notion of $\epsilon$-optimality requires comparing utility differences to a given threshold.
+To operationalize this comparison using only preferences in our setting with mixture-preserving utilities -- and to control the degree of violation of the standard Pareto axioms with a single parameter $ \epsilon$ -- we first fix a pair of strictly ranked alternatives, $\xh\succ_{0}\xl$.
+We then use the difference $u_{0}(\xh)-u_{0}(\xl)$ as a unit of measurement, with $\epsilon$ defining the threshold as a fraction of this unit.
+For $\epsilon \geq 0$, the near-optimality of $x$ relative to $y$ may be taken to mean that